ianfnelson/blog.iannelson.uk/content/posts/2025-05-17-from-one-monitor-to-five-and-back-again/index.md

 Around this time I began to suspect that this number of screens was no longer having a positive impact on my productivity.
 I was tired and lacking in focus.
 I began to notice that I was flicking my eyes around constantly, swivelling my head to acknowledge notifications, skimming rather than reading, glancing rather than thinking deeply.
 I was reading books by Cal Newport — _Digital Minimalism_, _A World Without Email_ and _Deep Work_ — and they stuck a chord.

 It was also at this point that I finally realised how much more calm and efficient I was when using MacOS compared to Windows.
 I decided to move over, lock stock and barrel.
 I sold the ThinkStation on eBay, along with the excessive number of screens, and replaced it all with a MacBook Air and a single Studio Display.
-I even went full-on zen and bought two plants.
+I even went full-on zen and bought two houseplants.

 [![](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/11_720.jpeg)](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/11.jpeg)